The Full Guide on Twitch Emote Sizes & Guidelines

 • No copyrighted images, names, or logos

 The Twitch emote approval time depends on your account standing.
-If you are in good standing, you’ll be able to have your emoticons & badges approved quicker.
+If you are in good standing, you’ll be able to have your emoticons & badges approved quickly.
 If your account isn’t in great standing, Twitch will need to manually approve emotes and badges.

 Free Twitch Emote Maker

-how to make a custom twitch emote
+How to make a Twitch emote size in Snappa

 Custom Twitch Emote List